astrapi69/silent-mouse/HELP.md

 2. Set the property `createIzPackInstaller` to `true` in the `gradle.properties` file.
 3. Execute the `clean` task to delete the `build` directory.
 4. Execute the `withAllDependendiesJar` task to create the jar with the suffix `*-all.jar`.
-5. Execute the `jar` task process with Gradle.
+5. Execute the `signJar` task process with Gradle.
 This will generate the jar files in the `build/libs` directory and the signed jar files in the `build/signed` directory.
 6. Run the `izPackCreateInstaller` task.
 This will automatically get the signed jar file and generate the installation jar file in the project's distributions directory `build/distributions`.

 The generated signed installation jar file can now be deployed for installation on any OS.